upeshp/MS3_EasyDinner/TESTING.md

 The following details any issues I came across which are now resolved, for reference:

- - Displaying the recipe ingredients/method on seperate lines: to get each ingredient/step to display on a seperate line, I used splitlines in my jinja code, and prompted the user to enter each ingredient/step on the input form:
+ - Displaying the recipe ingredients/method on separate lines: to get each ingredient/step to display on a separate line, I used splitlines in my jinja code, and prompted the user to enter each ingredient/step on the input form:
     - Searched on Slack and found this online [Javatpoint](https://www.javatpoint.com/how-to-split-a-string-in-java-with-delimiter#:~:text=In%20Java,%20splitting%20string%20is%20an%20important%20and,the%20split%20()%20method%20of%20the%20String%20class.).

  - Displaying individual recipe details: to call up individual recipe details on the recipe_details page, used find_one in the relevant section on app.py: